epogrebnyak/product-topics/DAY1.md

 We creating a course on product management for economics/finance students interested in working in tech.

-We need excercises at various topics of product management.
+We need excercises at various topics of product management or skills of PM.

 Ideally, these excercises are:

-1. small and modular
+1. small, modular + achievable with little prior experience
 2. relate to some part of product workflow (eg. product discovery) or to some PM competence (eg problem-solving)
 3. we know how to evaluate student solution or answer
 4. we can think of a learning outcome: "after this excercise a student can \< do something - prioritise, choose bewteen, make a decision, etc \>, not "will know about"